-With the good always comes the bad, so as much as we hope your experiences are positive, remember there are precautions to take to make you’re cycle to work as safe as possible.
-You know how the saying goes, two heads are better than one, so we’ve touched base with our legal advisors Poole Alcock Solicitors to come up with some top tips.
+With the good always comes the bad, so as much as we hope your experiences are positive, remember there are precautions to take to make you’re cycling to work as safe as possible.
+Here are our five simple recommendations for commuters:

-We’ve all been there, late for that 9am meeting or you’ve slept in way past your alarm clock.
-Your natural reaction would be to ramp up the speed as you cycle to work, how don’t be tempted by this!
+We’ve all been there, late for that 9 am meeting or you’ve slept in way past your alarm clock.
+Your natural reaction would be to ramp up the speed as you cycle to work, however, don’t be tempted by this!
 It’s important to be aware of your surroundings, especially fellow cyclists, automobiles and possible pedestrians looking to cross the road.
-Speeding will only decrease your alertness, and increase your chances of a nasty collision.
+Speeding will only decrease your alertness and increase your chances of a nasty collision.

 Not only can a helmet camera provide you with vital evidence in your defence, but it could also be proof against false allegations, and will increase confidence when cycling to work.